Skip to game

 Penguin Solitaire

-A random beak card sets the foundation base rank for all four suits.
-Build up by suit with wrapping (K→A→2), build tableau down by same suit, and manage a single flipper cell.
-Every deal is unique.
+A random beak card sets all four foundation base ranks.
+Build up by suit with K→A→2 wrapping, tableau down by suit, manage one flipper cell.

 Win rate: ~90–95% · 1 deck · 7 columns · 1 flipper cell